legend80s/verb-corpus/README.md

   </a>
 </p>

 > Almost complete English verb list.
-1600+ common English verbs.
+1800+ common programming English verbs.

 There are thousands of regular verbs in English.
 This is a list of some 1800 of the more common regular verbs.
 Note that there are some spelling variations in American English (for example, practise becomes practice in American English).